Connect with others who understand.

 What Is Psoriasis?

-Psoriasis is a chronic skin condition that causes inflammation and the accelerated production of skin cells.
-For people with psoriasis, the skin builds up more quickly than it can shed, resulting in discolored patches of thick, scaly skin that can itch, crack, and bleed.
-Inflammation causes these patches, or plaques, to appear red on lighter skin tones.
+Psoriasis is a chronic skin condition that causes inflammation and plaques, which are discolored patches of thick, scaly skin that can itch, crack, and bleed.
+Plaques can affect the entire body, including the face.
+Psoriasis plaques appear red on lighter skin tones.
 On darker skin tones, patches can appear purple, gray, or brown.
-Scales associated with psoriasis are commonly silver in color.
+Psoriasis plaques are often silver in color.

 The severity and appearance of psoriasis can vary from person to person.
 While some might only see mild flaking in one or two areas, others may have hardened, scaly, and irritated patches across much of their body.
-Symptoms tend to occur in cycles, appearing during flare-ups, then fading after a few weeks or months during periods of remission.
+Symptoms tend to occur in cycles, appearing during flare-ups, then fading after a few weeks or months during remission (a period of few or no symptoms).

-A mild case of psoriasis affecting one’s face can look similar to rosacea.
-However, whereas rosacea is limited to the face, psoriasis is not: It often appears in other areas, including the elbows, knees, legs, feet, lower back, scalp, and palms.
+A mild case of psoriasis on the face can look similar to rosacea.
+However, whereas rosacea is limited to the face, psoriasis is not — it often appears in other areas, including the elbows, knees, legs, feet, lower back, scalp, and palms.

 What Is Rosacea?

-Like psoriasis, rosacea is a relatively common chronic skin condition.
-However, people with rosacea typically only have symptoms on their face and don’t experience flaking or scaling.
-The condition causes discoloration and visible broken blood vessels — or spider veins — often on the center of a person’s face.
-In some cases, rosacea can cause breakouts of tiny, discolored pus-filled bumps resembling pimples in affected areas, which can be mistaken for acne or eczema.
+Rosacea is a relatively common chronic skin condition.
+However, rosacea typically affects only the face and doesn’t cause flaking or scaling.
+Rosacea symptoms include flushing and visible broken blood vessels — or spider veins — often on the center of the face.
+In some cases, rosacea leads to breakouts of tiny, discolored, pus-filled bumps resembling pimples, which can be mistaken for acne or eczema.

 • Rhinophyma — Thickened, bumpy, and discolored skin on the nose, a symptom more common among men than women, according to Mayo Clinic